Updated: Feb 2021

 3 Choose the type of files to copy to the cloud

-Staying in the RightBooth Folders settings, use the check boxes (alongside the cloud folder in the Folder table) to decide which type of event files will be uploaded to the cloud.
-In this example we have chosen to upload Photos and Photo thumbnails:
+Staying in the RightBooth Folders settings, use the check boxes (alongside the cloud folder in the Folder table) to decide which type of event files will be copied to the cloud folder.

 Now make sure your computer is connected to the Internet and play the event.

-And each time a user capture photos, the resulting photo print layout will be:
+And each time a user captures photos, the selected files will be:

-File uploads will happen 'behind the scenes' while RightBooth plays the event, and if you make your cloud folder accessible to your users they will be able to immediately view and access all the files on their own devices as they are created during the event.
+File uploads will happen 'behind the scenes' while RightBooth plays the event, and if you make your cloud folder accessible to your users they will be able to immediately view and access all the files on their own devices as soon as they are uploaded during the event.